Directory:

 This Seminar is now available online in mp3 audio format:

-Download Part 1 (82 minutes)
+Play or Download Part 1 (80 minutes)

-Download Part 2 (77 minutes)
+Play or Download Part 2 (47 minutes)

 Jung twice painted images of his master and teacher, Philemon – a ghostly guru with the great blue wings of a kingfisher.
 Over the image painted in Liber Novus, Jung scribed this appellation: “Father of the Prophets, dearest friend Philemon.”
-On the great mural image of Philemon in the upper bedroom of his Tower sanctuary at Bollingen, painted several years later, Jung repeated the appellation in different form: “Philemon, the Prophets Forefather”.
+On the great mural image of Philemon in the upper bedroom of his Tower sanctuary at Bollingen, painted several years later, Jung repeated the appellation in different form: “Philemon, the Prophets Forefather.”
 Philemon plays a central role in the last section of Liber Novus, titled “Scrutinies.”
 Who, or what, is Philemon?
 And what is a Prophet?
 What did Jung mean with such words?

 The Red Book ends with Philemon speaking the summary revelation to Liber Novus, the “Seven Sermons to the Dead.”
 This is the only section of Liber Novus that Jung published and privately circulated during his lifetime.
 He said of the Sermons: “These conversations with the dead formed a kind of prelude to what I had to communicate to the world about the unconscious: a kind of pattern of order and interpretation of its general contents.”